danielawde9/seo/readme.md

 Parsing opportunities requires a combination of strength and weakness analysis.
 You want to find areas that are doing well but have room to expand, as well as those that have yet to be explored:

-- What brainstormed but undeveloped or untested projects/ideas can have a significant, positive impact?
+- What brainstormed but undeveloped or untested projects/ideas can have a significant, positive impact?
 - What traffic sources currently sending good-quality traffic could be expanded to provide more value?
 - What areas of weakness have direct paths to recovery?
 - Which website changes have had positive results?
-Can these be applied more rigorously or to other areas for increased benefit?
+Can these be applied more rigorously or to other areas for increased benefit?
 - What new markets or new content areas are potentially viable or valuable for expansion?
 - What sources of new content or new links have yet to be tapped?
 - What third-party platforms (social media, content curators, etc.) can be utilized to expand reach and increase engagement?

 Determining threats can be the most challenging of the tasks.
 You’ll need to combine

-creative thinking with an honest assessment of your weaknesses and your competitors’ strengths, and consider the possibilities of macro-events that could shape your website/company’s future:
+creative thinking with an honest assessment of your weaknesses and your competitors’ strengths, and consider the possibilities of macro-events that could shape your website/company’s future:

-- In your areas of weakness, which players in your market (or other, similar markets) are strong?
+- In your areas of weakness, which players in your market (or other, similar markets) are strong?
 How have they accomplished this?
-- What shifts in human behavior, web usage, or market conditions could dramatically impact your business/site?
-(For example, consider the “what if people stopped searching and instead navigated the Web in different ways?” perspective.
+- What shifts in human behavior, web usage, or market conditions could dramatically impact your business/site?
+(For example, consider the “what if people stopped searching and instead navigated the Web in different ways?” perspective.
 It is a bit “pie in the sky,” but we have already seen Craigslist make classifieds obsolete, and have witnessed Facebook start to take advertising market share from the search engines.)
 - Which competitors have had the most success in your arena?
 How have they accomplished this?
 Where do they intersect with your business/customers?
 - Are there any strategies implemented by startups in similar businesses that have had massive success in a particular arena that could be dangerous to your business if they were replicated in your market?

 Conducting SWOT analysis from a web marketing and SEO perspective is certainly one of the most valuable first steps you can take as an organization poised to expend resources.
-If you haven’t taken the time to analyze the landscape from these bird’seye-view perspectives, you might end up like a great runner who’s simply gone off the course—sure, you’ll finish fast, but where will it take you?
+If you haven’t taken the time to analyze the landscape from these bird’seye-view perspectives, you might end up like a great runner who’s simply gone off the course—sure, you’ll finish fast, but where will it take you?

 ## SMART Objectives

 Specific objectives are important.
 It is easy to get caught up in the details of the plan and lose sight of the broader site objectives.
 You may think you want to rank #1 for this phrase or that, but in reality what you want is more granular than that: more leads, more page views, more customers.
-Perhaps you don’t even need more customers from organic search, but you want higher sales volumes, so in fact having the same number of orders but with a higher average order value would meet your objectives better.
+Perhaps you don’t even need more customers from organic search, but you want higher sales volumes, so in fact having the same number of orders but with a higher average order value would meet your objectives better.

 Measurable objectives are essential if you are to manage the performance in meeting them—you can’t manage what you can’t measure.
 SEO practitioners have to help their clients or organizations come to grips with analytics, and not just the analytics software, but the actual processes of how to gather the data, how to sort it, and most importantly, how to use it to make informed decisions.